MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 2. Compile your custom code, and do testing.
 3. Make any required changes to your custom code.
 4. Check code changes in to the release branch.
-5. If you have more than one development environment, follow these steps:
+5. If you have more than one development environment, follow these steps for each environment:

-    - Apply version 10.0.11 of Finance and Operations apps to the development environment.
+    1. Apply version 10.0.11 of Finance and Operations apps to the development environment.
-    - Sync and compile your latest custom code from the target code branch.
+    2. Sync and compile your latest custom code from the target code branch.

 #### Error situations